 Settings → Advanced → Scroll Down & Reset

 You can also clear history and complete data of the Chrome Browser.
 This will help in removing any malicious certificates installed by some bad sites.
 This would come handy if you are facing issues for some specific sites.

 Settings → Clear Browsing Data → Select Cookies & Caches delete → Hit Clear Browsing Data

-Note & Conclusion: I hope the post was helpful.
+Note & Conclusion: With the solutions above you can potentially fix Net:: Cert Error on Google Chrome for Windows 7, 8.1, 10 and Mac.
+I hope the post was helpful.
 Do comment below for any assistance or support if needed.
 Also, provide your suggestions on the same.